Moving home and your benefits

 • your Work Capability Assessment says you have a 'limited capability for work'

-• you have limited capability for work before you start your studies
+• you had limited capability for work before you started your studies

 Guests staying over